Conference

 #11

-WS Leader: Prof. Gábor Janiga, Otto von Guericke Universität, Magdeburg, Germany
+Chairperson: Prof. Gábor Janiga, Laboratory of Fluid Dynamics and Technical Flows, Otto von Guericke University Magdeburg, Magdeburg, Germany

 Number of presentations: 7